sajmoni/setup-ts-project/README.md

 First create a repository on Github and clone it

-Then navigate to the project run:
+Then navigate to the project and run:

 ```sh
 npx setup-ts-project@latest